ToniWonKanobi/theoveranalyzed.net/posts/2015/4/6/the-new-yorker-vs-the-audubon-and-the-verge.md

 @@ Description=The Verge recently ran a piece detailing a recent battle between The Audubon Society and The New Yorker.
 @@ Tags=Audubon, The New Yorker, The Verge

 It struck me as odd when The Verge, one of the more prominent 'modern' online *tech* publications, ran an [oped][theverge] by Elizabeth Lopatto, outlining an apparent battle of sorts between a [freelancer][wikipedia] for [The New Yorker][newyorker] and the [Audubon Society][audubon].
 The topic?
-Animal advocacy and climate change -- neither ostensibly related to technology per se.
+Animal advocacy and climate change---neither one directly related to technology.

 <hr class="small"/>

-Since The Verge's [inception in 2011][theverge 2], when a bunch of [Engadget guys left that AOL-owned publication and struck out on their own][mashable], it has not been afraid to report on issues that are only *mildly* -- if at all -- related to the status quo of technology reporting such as Apple, Google, Amazon, and the like.
+Since The Verge's [inception in 2011][theverge 2], when a bunch of [Engadget guys left that AOL-owned publication and struck out on their own][mashable], it has not been afraid to report on issues that are only *mildly*---if at all---related to the status quo of technology reporting such as Apple, Google, Amazon, and the like.

 Their [/about-the-verge/][theverge 3] page says as much:
 >[The Verge] covers the intersection of technology, science, art, and **culture** [emphasis added].